 - Completed checkout

-How to Access the Path Analysis in GemX?
+How to Access the Journey Analysis in GemX?

-You can access Path Analysis from two different areas inside GemX, depending on what you want to analyze.
+You can access Journey Analysis from two different areas inside GemX, depending on what you want to analyze.

 -